JCJunxing/JC-fine-tuned-model/README.md

 ----

-### Mistral-7B-Logging-Perforation-v0.1
+### Mistral 7B Logging Perforation v0.1
 Base Model: Mistral-7B (LLM)
-Training Data: :rock: SPE Journal abstract which focusing on Logging and Perforation  (~3K samples) Hugging Face Model: [Link to the model on Hugging Face]
+Training Data: : :oil_drum: SPE Journal abstract which focusing on Logging and Perforation  (~3K samples) Hugging Face Model: [Link to the model on Hugging Face]
 Description: This model is fine-tuned on content from the content in Petrolumn Engnieer journal, enhancing its performance in logging and perforation tasks related.
 Fine-tuning Process: